PrefectHQ/prefect/docs/getting-started/installation.md

 - [Install SQLite on Red Hat Enterprise Linux (RHEL)](#install-sqlite-on-rhel).
 - Use [Prefect Cloud](/ui/cloud/) as your API server and orchestration engine.

+## Proxies

+Prefect supports communicating via proxies through the use of environment variables.
+Simply set `HTTPS_PROXY` and `SSL_CERT_FILE` in your environment, and the underlying network libraries will route Prefect’s requests appropriately.
+You can read more about this in the article [Using Prefect Cloud with proxies](https://discourse.prefect.io/t/using-prefect-cloud-with-proxies/1696).

 ## External requirements

 While Prefect works with many of your favorite tools and Python modules, it has a few external dependencies.